9. Aligned Data

 For example, if you enter .*IN for your search, intending to match all words ending in “…ing”, then no results will be returned, because no single segment will ever match that pattern.

-1. We want to search for all instances of the FLEECE vowel, so use the label selector - the button labelled « - to find the right symbol for the FLEECE vowel and click it.
+1. We want to search for all instances of the FLEECE vowel, so use the symbol selector – the button – to find the right symbol for the FLEECE vowel and click it.

 If you used HTK for forced alignment, this will be i